kingston-hackSpace/Sound-Detector/README.md

 - Open the Serial Monitor.
 How is this GATE data different to previous ENVELOPE one.

-- Next: Add an LED and resistor, and upload [this code].
+- Next: Add an LED and resistor, and upload [this code](https://github.com/kingston-hackSpace/Sound-Detector/blob/main/Envelope/Envelop_LED.ino) to your board.

 ----
 # MORE TUTORIALS